TITLE Journeyman Plumber

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills Requires general mechanical ability which includes skills in the use of electrical test equipment, small hand and power tools, mechanical equipment and materials applicable to the plumbing trade.
+Skills: Requires general mechanical ability which includes skills in the use of electrical test equipment, small hand and power tools, mechanical equipment and materials applicable to the plumbing trade.
 The ability to interpret wiring diagrams, blueprints, and schematics is required.
 The ability to locate underground piping and document piping location on blueprints is required.
 Computer literacy is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort Must be able to lift and carry materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis; prolonged standing and frequent bending, stooping, and reaching on a daily basis.
+Effort: Must be able to lift and carry materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis; prolonged standing and frequent bending, stooping, and reaching on a daily basis.
 Requires a full range of physical motion in order to operate manual and electrically-powered tools and plumbing equipment.
 Must be able to move throughout campus, including climbing stairs in all University buildings, in order to perform plumbing work.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
+Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 ESSENTIAL DUTIES AND RESPONSIBILITIES